All posts tagged with "unexpected"

 Pesticide fill-up

 Don’t know who that is in the photo…it’s not me!
-I last posted this image—I found it online; I think it’s public domain; he’s loading up a herbicide called alachlor—in October, 2007: And now for something completely different… I like it.
+I last posted this image—I found it online; I think it’s public domain; he’s loading up a herbicide called alachlor—in an October, 2007 post, And now for something completely different… I like the image.
 It’s a way for me to make quick sense of this organic tiny farming, so I guess I’ll post it every so often, as a reminder, until something better comes along… I have zero first-hand experience with industrial agriculture or its direct effects, all I know about it is what I’ve read and eaten (and I think I’m doing OK so far).
 I do know that things are never the same when you’re on the inside, so when I think Big Ag is all wrong, it’s just a semi-educated guess.
 I haven’t seen it DO wrong in person, and (unfortunately), it still feeds me part of the time.
 But when I see a picture like this, and compare it with what I do in the field, the contrast is pretty clear.
 With all of the mind-numbing complexities of the green/what-have-we-done-to-the-planet-and-what-should-we-do-now- to-fix-it/save-ourselves debate, I can simplify: I immensely enjoy growing food for people, and I don’t want to be that guy…